Federal Partnership Program

 Under the Connecticut Partnership Program, private insurance companies competitively sell special long-term care insurance policies.
-These policies not only offer benefits to pay for long-term care costs, they also offer Medicaid Asset Protection should you ever need to apply to Connecticut's Medicaid Program for assistance.
+These policies not only offer benefits to pay for long-term care costs, but they also offer Medicaid Asset Protection should you ever need to apply to Connecticut's Medicaid Program for assistance.

 To help you plan for your financial future, the State of Connecticut has joined forces with private insurance companies to form the Connecticut Partnership for Long-Term Care.